gardnr/gardnr/docs/tutorial/tutorial01.rst

    $ gardnr write

 You should now see `20` displayed in the console.
-Note, that if you the above command again, nothing would be displayed.
+Note, that if you were to run the above command again, nothing would be displayed.
 This is because metric logs are only exported once per exporter in the system.

-Continue to :doc:`tutorial02`